JohnFunkCode/ProgrammingChurch/README.md

 ***
 ## February 25th Session - Playing with WebUI's
-Ok, you're on your own this week so it's your chance to get creative playing with building simple web UI's.
+Ok, you're on your own this week.
+It's your chance to get creative playing with building simple web UI's.
+Spend some time before class this week to explore some of my suggestions below to see what you want to try to build this week.
-Here are some of my suggestions
+Here are some of my suggestions:
 * Build variations on your text analytics code.
 We've surfaced the Union function, but how about the other funcitons?
 * Dress your templates up a bit with fancier HTML.
 There is a great HTML Tutorial at (w3schools.com)(https://www.w3schools.com/html/]  Megan knows HTML pretty well, see if you can make one of your templates look presentable.
 * Build a UI for your racing lights on your rasberry pi.
 There is endless combinations you can build: